EZIKALEXANDR/ToiletLocker/README.md

 ![photo_2024-12-28_02-33-32](https://github.com/user-attachments/assets/83bc6c5f-acdd-4430-b89f-2e653ae9c03c)
 ToiletLocker.
-This is a joke virus, the main feature of which is a large number of hackers on toilets XD
+This is a joke virus, the main feature of which is a large number of hackers and toilets XD

 Main aspects: